spryker/spryker-docs/docs/dg/dev/internationalization-and-multi-store/handling-internationalization.md

 - /docs/scos/dev/tutorials-and-howtos/advanced-tutorials/tutorial-internationalization.html
 ---

 In international business, it is important to fine-tune a shop's behavior according to the country.
-Topics that differ:
+Functionality that needs to be configured:

-* Design &amp; Layout
+* Design and layout
-* Currency &amp; price
+* Currency and price
 * Tax calculation
 * Languages
 * Expense calculation
 * Available Stocks from a different ERP/client
-* Availability of shipment methods / shipment provider
+* Availability of shipment methods and providers
-* Availability of payment methods / payment provider
+* Availability of payment methods and providers
-* Order Processing
+* Order processing
-* Format of time &amp; number
+* Format of time and numbers
-* …

 At the same time, the product import from a PIM system cart calculation and the product structure is identical in all stores.
 Spryker offers full support to allow localization of the content from its web pages; this is done in an optimized manner that brings speed in rendering the web content.